mayankjain0141/ML-Classification-DTN-Routing/README.md

 ## Data preparation

 We simulated the network using ONE Simulator.
 For simulating the movement of the network nodes we used the ZebraNet-UTM1 mobility traces.
-A major roadblock was that the UTM1 format of the traces wasn't compatible with ONE Simulator.
+A major roadblock was to generate the movement data from the traces, to a format compatible with ONE Simulator.
 I wrote `trace2one.py` script to do the conversion.
 Apart from this, I wrote some custom classes for ONE to extract relevant features.

-To generate the training data, we select two routers - Epidemic and ProPHET Routers.
+To generate the training data, we select two routers - Epidemic and ProPHET Routers, with the network configurations in `configurations.txt`.

 ## Model Features and Labels
 We chose the following features for our classifiers.